 However, not all hosting providers will install the certificate for you.
 If not, you will have to do it yourself or have someone you can trust who knows what they’re doing, perform the installation.

-Moving your site from http to https requires dealing with more technical knowledge than some small business owners may have.
+Moving your site from HTTP to HTTPS requires dealing with more technical knowledge than some small business owners may have.
 But you don’t have to be a total computer geek to do it.

-2. Installing the SSL certificate
+2. Install the SSL certificate

 The process for installing a certificate varies from host to host, these are not detailed steps, but just the basic process.